KinsonDigital/VelaptorDocs/docs/api/Velaptor.UI.IWindow.md

 Set to the value of `false` if you want more control when the back buffers will be cleared.

-WARNING!! - To prevent performance issues, do not manually clear the buffer with the [Clear\(\)](Velaptor.Batching.IBatcher.md#Velaptor.Batching.IBatcher.Clear() 'Velaptor\.Batching\.IBatcher\.Clear\(\)')() method and set this property to true.
+WARNING! - To prevent performance issues, do not manually clear the buffer with the [Clear\(\)](Velaptor.Batching.IBatcher.md#Velaptor.Batching.IBatcher.Clear() 'Velaptor\.Batching\.IBatcher\.Clear\(\)')() method and set this property to true.
 That would be a waste of resources.